BGforgeNet/f2rp-walkthrough/content/docs/random-encounters.md

 - Obi-Wan-Killap - Green Lightsaber, 36-76 damage.
 Only very good characters get this (Savior of the Damned, +1001 karma).
 - Emperor Timeslip - Red Lightsaber, 36-76 damage.
 Only very evil characters get this (Demon Spawn, -1001 karma).
-- Also, both good and evil players can get 10,000xp for learning the force.
+- Also, both good and evil players can get 10,000 XP for learning the force.
 Ahem, I mean the source.
 - Hivan Zolo - Blaster, 30-40 damage, 3 AP, Min ST 3, Rng 24, ammo: 40 small energy cells (you need an energy weapon skill of 101% to get it though).